AdobeDocs/campaign-classic.en/help/reporting/using/creating-indicators.md

    ![](assets/s_advuser_cube_wz_15.png)

-1. You can switch the axes of the dimension, delete them, add new measures, etc. Possible operations are detailed here: [Use cubes to explore data](../../reporting/using/using-cubes-to-explore-data.md).
+1. You can switch the axes of the dimension, delete them, add new measures, etc. Possible operations are detailed here: [Using cubes to explore data](../../reporting/using/using-cubes-to-explore-data.md).

    To do this, use the appropriate icons.